diegoavieira/continentetrocadeoleo/libs/components/README.md

 # @rdsystem/components

-The sources for this package are in the main [React Design System](https://github.com/diegoavieira/rdsystem#readme) repo.
+The sources for this package are in the main [Continente Troca de Óleo](https://github.com/diegoavieira/continentetrocadeoleo#readme) repo.